TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 - The size of the object slots is now 0x50 bytes.
 Additional free bytes will facilitate work on complex objects;

 - Various sound drivers.
-There is a Z80 Sound Flamedriver and an M68K Sound Driver.
+There is a Z80 Sound Flamedriver and an M68K Sonic 2 Clone Driver v2 (Mega PCM 2.0 version).
 It all depends on your tasks.

 ## Additional links